 While circulating steroid hormones are documented to increase during playback of conspecific mate calls in male toadfish (see above), they are unlikely to be the only chemical responders to such a social challenge.
 Levels of the catecholamines DA and NE have been shown to increase in the brains of the lizard Anolis carolinensis during presentation of an actual [76] or simulated [77] opponent, and may be involved in the modulation of a motivated behavioral response to such a challenge.
 The catecholamine DA has been implicated in motivated sexual behavior [36,78] including appetitive sexual behavior in the form of female directed vocalizations in zebra finches [35] and European starlings (Sturnus vulgaris)[79].
 Additionally, much attention has been paid to DA’s involvement in how the female brain responds to conspecific male vocalizations [33,80-82].
 Pharmacological depletion of DA neurons within the posterior tuberculum of female grey treefrogs (Hyla versicolor) decreased phonotaxis to male mate calls, implicating this nucleus in auditory and/or motor behavior in the anamniote brain [83].
 However, to our knowledge no studies have addressed whether dopaminergic neurons are responsive to merely hearing one’s competition.

 The large, pear-shaped TH-ir neurons within the diencephalic TPp have been substantiated biochemically and genetically as dopaminergic [84,85], and are the major source of far-reaching (i.e., non-local) DA projections ascending into the ventral telencephalon (including striatal homologues), and descending into the hindbrain and spinal cord of teleost fish [31,32,84,86,87].
 Importantly, because TPp’s chemical and hodological characteristics may allow it to modulate behavior by serving as a sensorimotor integration center, it is a good candidate nucleus within the teleost brain to test the hypothesis that DA is involved in the neurological response to a playback challenge and auditory-driven social behavior.
 Our hypothesis that DA would be involved in the neural response to a playback challenge was supported by a significant increase in the percentage of TH-ir cells that were colocalized with cFos-ir in the TPp of males hearing other advertisement calls.
 Teleost fish lack an ascending DA system that originates in the midbrain as found in cartilaginous fishes and tetrapods [27,88,89].
 While there is strong genetic evidence that TPp is homologous to the A11 CA group found in amniotic vertebrates see [88] and refs within, hodological and developmental evidence has lead to the proposal that TPp may be functionally analogous to the amniote ventral tegmental area (VTA), a key nucleus in the mesolimbic reward system [7,31,43].
-Our results are the first to show DA’s involvement in the neural response to social acoustic signals in a teleost fish, and thus lends support for the hypothesis that TPp may be, at least in part, functionally analogous to the VTA which is responsive to vocal-acoustic stimuli in other vertebrates [34,90-92]
+Our results are the first to show DA’s involvement in the neural response to social acoustic signals in a teleost fish, and thus lends support for the hypothesis that TPp may be, at least in part, functionally analogous to the VTA which is responsive to vocal-acoustic stimuli in other vertebrates [34,90-92].